Highlights from EBDVF 2025: Advancing Cross-Data Space Interoperability and Value Creation

 What’s ahead: Key milestones

-The roadmap includes several important steps:
+The roadmap includes several important steps in 2025, such as:

 • Publication of a joint position paper by NAPCORE and deployEMDS on the interlinking layer (Q3 2025).

-• Deployment of the interlinking layer (Q3 2025).
+• Kick-off of interlinking layer deployment (Q3 2025).

 • Completion of the Simpl feasibility study (September 2025).